villevli/UnityEditorExtensions/README.md

 See the `TestAssets/` folder for scenes and assets to test the different scripts.

+Avoid dependencies to other packages.
+Use the Version Defines in Assembly Definition to conditionally support some if needed.
+E.g. define `USE_UGUI` when using `com.unity.ugui` and `USE_TMPRO` when using `com.unity.textmeshpro`.

 To test in different Unity versions easily, create a separate project for each version and create a symbolic link in the Packages folder.
 Any changes you make will then appear in all projects automatically.
+Or you can use the "Add package from disk" option in Package Manager in the other projects.

 Example for Windows to create a link in UnityPackageTestProject6000 that points to UnityPackageTestProject.
 Run cmd as admin
 ```bat